potatopotati/SC1015-mini-project/README.md

 ## About the project:

-A Mini Project for SC1015 (INTRO TO DATA SCI & ART INTELL), focuses on students' grades from [Student Alcohol Consumption](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption) by UCI MACHINE LEARNING.
+A Mini Project for SC1015 (INTRO TO DATA SCI & ART INTELL), it focuses on students' grades from [Student Alcohol Consumption](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption) by UCI MACHINE LEARNING.

 ## Problem statement: